 By Andrea Moore, Project Manager, Economic Research and Analysis

 The excitement of the holidays is now behind us and we have officially entered into winter in New York City.
-With hectic schedules and no shortage of things to do even in chillier temperatures, City residents and visitors alike often turn to a hot cup of coffee, tea, or cocoa for a...Read More
+With hectic schedules and no shortage of things to do even in chillier temperatures, City residents and visitors alike often turn to a hot cup of coffee, tea,...Read More